First-Hand Tips & Advice for Flying with a Newborn Baby

 Flying with a newborn is (comparatively–to, say–a toddler) easy.
 A baby this small is easy to keep fairly separated from the germ-laden population as they are not yet mobile.
 When Bub was not in his car seat, one of us was holding him, and various baby admirers seemed to know enough to keep their distance.
 We had anti-bacterial wipes for his hands if he did manage to touch something (and then regular wipes to wipe off the anti-bacterial residue – told you I’m a freak!).

 Our flight out was not full, so we were able to keep him in safely in his car seat for the duration of the flight, which was awesome.
 For our flight home we had to gate-check his seat but we had no issues with that nor keeping him on our laps.
 He slept for the majority of the flight in my husband’s arms after a good nursing session during take-off.
+For long-haul flights, check with your airline to see about availability and using an airplane bassinet.

 Extra Consideration When Flying with a Newborn: